felipepiovezan/felipepiovezan.github.io/docs/references/general_principles/README.md

 is unimportant?".
 If the answer is yes, it's better to get rid of it.

 A common example: unrelated diffs.
-This is commonly employed to fix small issues -- like a typo or a using a modern construct in place of an old one -- where "it would more to work to do it separately".
+This is commonly employed to fix small issues in an unrelated part of the code -- like a typo or a using a modern construct in place of an old one -- where "it would more to work to do it separately".
 Do it separately.
 Laziness is bad excuse.
-But there is an objective reason: if a patch needs to be reverted, these unrelated changes would be reverted as well.
+But there is an objective reason to do it in a separate patch: if a patch needs to be reverted, these unrelated changes would be reverted as well.

 # Review before the review.